deNBI/cloud-user-docs/wiki/Compute_Center/Tuebingen.md

 Finally launch the instance.
 You should see a fresh instance entry.
 It may take a couple of minutes to spawn the instance depending on the requested resources.

 ## Accessing a VM
-For Linux and MacOS just use ssh, specifying the correct IP, the right key and the username of the OS you have chosen for example ‘centos’.
+For Linux and MacOS just use ssh, specifying the correct IP, the right key and the username of the OS (centos, ubuntu, debian, ...), you have chosen for example ‘centos’.
 For Windows, start ‘Putty’ and enter the IP address of your VM under Hostname (or IP address).
 It can be found within the Horizon dashboard under Instances.
 An example of a Linux command is given below:
 <pre>ssh –i /path/to/private/key <osname>@<IP-Address></pre>

 An example for a centos machine with the IP 1.2.3.4 would be: